 Communication is vital for players, parents and coaches.

 The reason is because you don’t want a player who can’t be pushed too hard.
-Travel/Academy/Select soccer players need to be serious and learn discipline.

 The players and coaches have to be on the same page for the fun and the development to continue.